Get News & Updates Directly To Your Inbox

-One of the best places for dealing with this problem is at home.
-By having the whole family make healthy choices, you can help your kids meet healthy weight goals.
+One of the best places for nipping this problem in the bud is at home.
+When the whole family makes healthy choices, you help your kids meet and maintain healthy weight goals.

-To help stop obesity, it’s important that parents and caregivers create a healthy environment at home.
-A recent study shows that what kids eat at home affects what foods they choose to eat at school, as well as their overall attitude towards food.
-Eating a lot of processed foods and drinking sugary drinks in the home can lead to unhealthy habits.
+Studies show what kids eat at home affects what foods they choose to eat at school, along with their overall attitude toward food.
+Eating a lot of processed foods and drinking sugary drinks at home can lead to unhealthy habits.

-One important thing to learn is what to look for on a nutrition label in order to choose healthier snacks.
-Here are just a few things for them to scout on food labels:
+Teach your kids what to look for on nutrition labels when choosing healthier snacks.
+Here are just a few things to check on food labels:

-You‘ll also want to steer your kids away from foods that contain trans fats.
-These foods increase the production of “bad” cholesterol, a risk factor for heart disease.
+Steer your kids away from foods that contain trans fats.
+These foods boost the production of “bad” cholesterol, a risk factor for heart disease.
 The Food and Drug Administration (FDA) requires food manufacturers to show how much trans fats are in prepared foods.
-Look for this on the label and limit buying these products.
+Look for this on the label and limit your purchase of these products.

 What else should you look for on the label?
-Look at the percent of daily values for saturated fat and dietary cholesterol and add the numbers together.
-Values of 5% and less are low, while values of 20% and more are high.
+Look at the percent of daily values for saturated fat and dietary cholesterol.
+Add the numbers together.
+Values of five percent and less are low.
+Values of 20 percent and more are high.